-If you decide that you want to remain in your home, the police may be able to refer you to have a home security visit from the Police's Crime Prevention Officer.
+If you decide that you want to remain in your home, your support worker may be able to refer you to have a home security visit from the Police's Crime Prevention Officer.
 They will be able to give you advice on keeping yourself safe in your home.
-If additional security is needed to enhance your properties security, the council may be able to help through its Sanctuary Scheme.
+If additional security is needed to enhance your property's security, the council may be able to help through its Sanctuary Scheme.
 Please see our Sanctuary Scheme Leaflet for further information.

 Should your situation escalate and you feel you need to leave your home due to domestic abuse; you should seek advice at the earliest opportunity in order to allow plenty of time to look at your options and to prepare for any changes.